aldamd/Learning-C-/README.md

 ## PrintMonthlyCalendar.cpp
 Prompts the user for an integer that represents a year and an integer that represents the day in the week of January 1st for that year (1 for Monday, 2 for Tuesday, etc.).
 Prints a formatted yearly calendar given the user input.

+## RecursiveMinInArray.cpp
+Two implementations of finding the minimum value of all elements of a given array.

+## RecursivePrints.cpp
+Three exercises in recursion, printing a triangle, inverted triangle, and a ruler.

+## RecursiveSumOfSquaresIsSorted.cpp
+Recursive implementations of sumOfSquares and isSorted methods that return the sum of the squares of each of the values in a given array and return true/false if the elements in a given array are sorted in an ascending order, respectively.

 ## ReverseArrayRemoveOddSplitParity.cpp
 Contains three methods: